What man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him. –Viktor Franklquotes

 I can hear some of your brains revolting.
 You’re overworked, underpaid, with an asshole boss, you’re bone tired, dealing with a chronic health issue, insurance complications, no help from your kids or significant other, sabotaged by your parents, an expensive bill is coming due, and no change on the horizon.
 Holy shit, I hear you.
 Who am I to suggest struggle is a good thing?

-I can hear other brains saying, there’s enough struggle in the world, given the choice I’d just chill out at some cabin in the woods or play video games all day.
+I can hear other brains saying, there’s enough struggle in the world, given the choice I’d escape to some cabin in the woods or play video games all day.

 Another subset of brains stopped reading a while ago, this text is too incongruous with the current shape of their brain and they aren’t in the right place to incorporate it, they couldn’t struggle through.

 I want to shift the way you think about it.
-Nudge the way you view each those scenarios in the direction of vitality.
+Nudge the way you view each those scenarios in the direction of vitality and challenge.

 What’s the ideal that I want to nudge you towards?
 The whole-hearted embrace of struggle, bear hugging each issue, subduing and harnessing it into service.
 Rising to meet each challenge, processing it into something useful, and seeing the results slowly start to pile up as a balm for the soul.